redis/vector-sets-browser/app/docs/VSETS-README.md

     6) "0.8226882219314575"

 The `EF` argument is the exploration factor: the higher it is, the slower the command becomes, but the better the index is explored to find nodes that are near to our query.
 Sensible values are from 50 to 1000.

+The `TRUTH` option forces the command to perform a linear scan of all the entries inside the set, without using the graph search inside the HNSW, so it returns the best matching elements (the perfect result set) that can be used in order to easily calculate the recall.
+Of course the linear scan is `O(N)`, so it is much slower than the `log(N)` (considering a small `COUNT`) provided by the HNSW index.

+The `NOTHREAD` option forces the command to execute the search on the data structure in the main thread.
+Normally `VSIM` spawns a thread instead.
+This may be useful for benchmarking purposes, or when we work with extremely small vector sets and don't want to pay the cost of spawning a thread.
+It is possible that in the future this option will be automatically used by Redis when we detect small vector sets.
+Note that this option blocks the server for all the time needed to complete the command, so it is a source of potential latency issues: if you are in doubt, never use it.

 For `FILTER` and `FILTER-EF` options, please check the filtered search section of this documentation.